syncfusion-content/blazor-docs/blazor/diagram-component/nodes/interaction.md

 * A rotate handler is placed above the selector.
 Clicking and dragging the handler in a circular direction lead to rotate the node.
 * The node is rotated with reference to the static pivot point.
 * Pivot thumb (thumb at the middle of the node) appears when rotating the node to represent the static point.
+* When a node is rotated, the `RotationChanging` and `RotationChanged` events getting triggered.

 ![Rotate](../images/rotate.gif)